-Alex Salmond and Nicola Sturgeon’s political partnership changed the face of Scotland, bringing the country to within 200,000 votes of independence in 2014 and holding sway at Holyrood for more than a decade.
-Since the referendum, Scottish nationalism has been a movement on the up, but the relationship between the former First Minister and his protégée and successor has broken down.
+Alex Salmond and Nicola Sturgeon’s political partnership changed the face of Scotland, bringing the country to within 200,000 votes of independence and holding sway at Holyrood for more than a decade.
+So how and why has their thirty-year alliance irretrievably broken down?

 “A gripping story of power games and hubris”The Observer